-ESTRING should be removed after 90 days of continued use.
+Estring should be removed after 90 days of continued use.
 If continuation of therapy is indicated, the flexible ring should be replaced.
-You and your healthcare provider should talk regularly about whether you still need treatment with ESTRING to control these problems.
+You and your healthcare provider should talk regularly about whether you still need treatment with Estring to control these problems.

-Do not use ESTRING if you have unusual vaginal bleeding, have or have had cancer of the breast or uterus, had a stroke or heart attack, have or have had blood clots or liver problems, have a bleeding disorder, are allergic to any of its ingredients, or think you may be pregnant.
+Estring should not be used if you have unusual vaginal bleeding, have, or had cancer, had a stroke or heart attack, have or had blood clots or liver problems, have a bleeding disorder, are allergic to any of its ingredients, or think you may be pregnant.
+In general, the addition of a progestin is recommended for women with a uterus to reduce the chance of getting cancer of the uterus.

-Estrogens increase the risk of gallbladder disease.
-Discontinue estrogen if loss of vision, pancreatitis, or liver problems occur.
 If you take thyroid medication, consult your healthcare provider, as use of estrogens may change the amount needed.